ibm-cloud-docs/cloud-databases/howto-cbr.md

 ### Verifying your rule
 {: #rules-ui-verify}

-To verify that your rule has been applied, go to the {{site.data.keyword.cloud}} Dashboard and select the relevant instance from your *Resource List*.
-Within the **Recent Tasks** panel, you will see your rule's status.
+To verify that your rule is applied, go to the {{site.data.keyword.cloud}} Dashboard and select the relevant instance from your *Resource List*.
+Within **Recent Tasks**, you see your rule's status.

 The task of creating or modifying a rule goes into your instance's task queue.
 Depending on workload, it might take some time for your rule enforcement to complete.{: .note}